rohanbharadwaj/File-Server/README.md

 ### Code Structure

 * HttpServer.py - The heart of the app, python server.
-* index.html - Frontend client developed in HTML
+* index.html - Frontend interface for the client.

 ### Installation